afierr1/DiscordTwitterBot/data/nlu_data.md

 - Find me a tweet about #Starbucks
 - Find me a tweet about #JamesCharles
 - Find me a tweet about #DavidDobrik
-- Find me a tweet with #
+- Find me a tweet with #Programming
+- Find me tweets about #Dogs
+- Find me tweets about #MondayMotivation
+- Find me tweets related to #Puppies
+- Find me tweets about #BillNye
+- Find me tweets about #PlanetEarth
+- Find me tweets with the #Environment
+- Find me tweets about #GameOfThrones
+- Find me tweets about #TacoBell
+- Find me tweets about #Wendys

 ## lookup:ORG
 - Gap